drbaselali/earth-obs/README.md

 3- HDBSCAN clustering and GLOSH outlier detection (unsupervised learning) using hdbscan library in Python 4- Random forest and feature importance (supervised learning) using sklearn library in Python

+Notes:
+The variable renewable energy consumption contains significant missing data, therefore the HDBSCAN clustering was performed in one run for only four variable and in the next for all 5 variables.

 Author